johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

-Octave Cloud - this is Sierra's cloud compute sytem Octave_RemoteMicro_api - the api that is defined in this document Octave_RemoteMicro_code - the code which implements the api and the functionality
+Octave Cloud - this is Sierra's cloud compute sytem Octave_RemoteMicro_api - the api that is defined in this document Octave_RemoteMicro_code - the code which implements the api and the functionality Octave resource protocol (ORP) - the serial protocol between the Octave Edge Device and the Remote Device

 ---